-Have you heard reports of children being trapped in a fire and wondered if anything could have saved them?
-Joe’s life changed one evening when he heard a newscaster say that two children died in a house fire.
+Joe’s life changed one evening when he heard a newscaster say that two children had died in a house fire.
 The girls simply turned the wrong way and could not find an exit door in the smoke.

 After testing his idea in a real-life home fire, a fire rescue spokesperson said, "LifePath will allow a child to see the avenue of escape and associate the light with safety."

 Our Safety Net is a great new way to get organized, prepare for the unexpected, and plan for the future.
 Easy-to-use, this is a time-saving way to keep all of your essential records in one safe place.
 Now is the time to preserve your legacy and safeguard your family for the future.
 Tomorrow may be too late.

 Imagine all the ways a system like this can protect your loved ones.